zadboom/MachineLearning/README.md

 1-setup Miniconda from https://docs.conda.io/en/latest/miniconda.html

-2- second setup of Python useful libraries
+2-setup of Python useful libraries such as pandas, NumPy,matMatplotlibplotlib, and sci-kit-learn from cmd

-3-third setup Jupyter notebook
+3-setup Jupyter notebook